 - Send an email with the links to your company and showcase pages so that people can easily find and follow them.

 - Give people a reason to follow your Company Page.
 Let them know that there will be promo codes, articles, or videos that they will only be able to see there.

 - Make sure to embed your Company Page link in your email signature and consider using a call to action like: “Follow our Company Page for more discounts.”

 Yes, you are basically asking people already following you to follow you somewhere else.
-But since some people spend more time on LinkedIn®, they need to know about your LinkedIn Company Page, especially if you’ve properly optimized the page by following these easy tips.
+But since some people spend more time on LinkedIn®, they need to know about your LinkedIn page, especially if you’ve properly optimized it by following these easy tips for LinkedIn company page.

 As mentioned above, you should make some of your team members administrators of your LinkedIn Company Page.
 There are three types of admin roles you can add:

 This role manages everything on the Page.
 It’s the only role that can edit the Page and manage all admins.

 This role posts and manages content, comments as the Page, and exports analytics.